LINGUAE CELTICAE

 Volume 10: Taobh Siar Rois: A'Chomraich, Loch Carrann & Loch Aillse (Wester Ross: Applecross, Lochcarron & Lochalsh)

-The Gaelic language communities in the south-west of the ancient county of Ross and Cromarty have long resisted the general trend.
-But after the Second World War the well-known dramatic decline in Gaelic-speaking set in also in the district between Applecross and Glenelg.
+The Gaelic language communities in the south-west of the ancient county of Ross & Cromarty have long resisted the general trend.
+But after the Second World War the well-known dramatic decline in Gaelic-speaking commenced also in the district between Applecross and Glenelg.
 Now this part of the former Gaidhealtachd shows some signs of recovery especially around the villages of Lochcarron and Plockton.
-Whereas in communities without Gaelic medium units the percentage of Gaelic-speakers went down considerably the school catchment of Lochcarron experienced only a slight decline of 0.4 % since 1991.
-The other area with Gaelic medium education (Plockton primary school) even reported an increase of percentage and number of speakers.
+Whereas in communities without Gaelic medium units the percentage of Gaelic-speakers still went down considerably, the school catchment area of Plockton experienced only a slight decline since 2011.
+The other area with Gaelic medium education (Lochcarron primary school) even reported an increase of percentage and number of speakers.

-The second edition of this report can be downloaded here (488 KB) in pdf format.
+The third edition of this report can be downloaded here (1.961 KB) in pdf format.

 The waterfall of Allt Coire Mhic Nobuill in the mountains of Toirbheartan (Torridon)